CoreyDeJong/city-explorer2/README.md

 Number and name of feature: lab 6.2 - Locations Estimate of time needed to complete: 30 min
 Start time: 10:40 am
-Finish time:
+Finish time: 11:45
-Actual time needed to complete:
+Actual time needed to complete: 65 min

 Number and name of feature: lab 6.3 Weather
 Estimate of time needed to complete: 60 min
-Start time: 10 am
+Start time: 11:45 am
 Finish time:
 Actual time needed to complete: